tshehadey/nyt_pipeline/README.md

 About Me

 I am passionate about leveraging data to solve complex problems and drive data-driven decision-making.
-My expertise lies in developing and deploying machine learning models, performing data analysis, and visualizing insights using various tools and technologies.
+My expertise lies in developing and deploying machine learning and deep learning models, performing data analysis, and visualizing insights using various tools and technologies.

 Contact Information